 What you'll need to study with us

-Lincoln College is licensed with the Home Office as a Tier 4 sponsor for international students to study in the UK.
+Lincoln College is licensed with the Home Office as a Student route sponsor for international students to study in the UK.
 In order to study at Lincoln College, you must be able to provide evidence that you meet our entry requirements as well as satisfying the UK Visas and Immigration (UKVI) regulations.

-In accordance with UK Visa and Immigration regulations, students wishing to enter the UK on a Tier 4 student visa need to study on courses at NQF Level 3 or above and the course must be full time.
+In accordance with UK Visa and Immigration regulations, students wishing to enter the UK on a Student route visa need to study on courses at NQF Level 3 or above and the course must be full time.

-If you intend to study an English as a Foreign Language course, you can do so with a short-term study visa (for 6 or 11 months depending on age).
+If you intend to study an English as a Foreign Language course, you can do so with a short-term study visa (for 6 months depending on age).